-A total of 1,011 submissions were received and this Special Council Meeting is to hear from those members of the public who wish to speak to their submission.
+A total of 1,011 submissions were received and this Special Council Meeting is to hear from those members of the public who have advised that they wish to speak to their submission.

 It is recommended that Council note the submissions received and include them for consideration during the final stages of completing the Latrobe Performing Arts and Convention Centre review.